Xiawpohr/adaptive-blob-targeting/README.md

 **Nascent stage**: Actual demand is less than or equal to `MIN_TARGET_BLOBS_PER_BLOCK`.
 The market lacks effective price signals that properly match supply and demand; prices remain at minimum levels regardless of actual usage patterns.
 However, we can bootstrap the market easily by setting relatively low values for `MIN_TARGET_BLOBS_PER_BLOCK` and `BASE_FEE_AT_MIN_TARGET_BLOBS`.

 **Growing stage**: Actual demand falls between `MIN_TARGET_BLOBS_PER_BLOCK` and `MAX_TARGET_BLOBS_PER_BLOCK`.
 Both the target blob and the base fee are controlled by the mechanism and change steadily with actual demand.
-The market will not revert to its nascent stage when scaling blob supply.
+The market will not go back to its nascent stage when scaling blob supply.

 **Mature stage**: Actual demand exceeds `MAX_TARGET_BLOBS_PER_BLOCK`.
 The target blob reaches `MAX_TARGET_BLOBS_PER_BLOCK`.
 The base fee fluctuates based on network congestion.